bmuller/toquen/README.md

     $ cap update_roles

-This will create a data_bag named *servers* that contains one item per server name, as well as create stages per server and role for use in capistrano.
+This will create a data_bag named *servers* in your data_bags path that contains one item per server name, as well as create stages per server and role for use in capistrano.

 ## Server Bootstrapping
 Bootstrapping a server will perform all of the following: